Who Has to Follow These Laws?

 Maria is curious about the time her mother had a miscarriage.
 Maria wants to look at these old medical records.
 Maria does not have the right to get and amend these old medical records because the records have nothing to do with her mother’s current condition or treatment.

 My father recently died.
-Do I have the right to get his medical record?
+Can I get access to his medical record?

-How Long Does My Provider Have to Keep My Medical Record?
+How Long Will My Provider Keep My Medical Record?